BPMData/tts_st/README.md

 ## Credits

-Created for a high school computer science teacher to help a student who is legally blind and relies on text-to-speech tools.
+Created by a high school computer science teacher to help students with vision impairments.